JingleBellczyk/Data-Analysis-Music-and-Mental-health/README.md

 # Data-Analysis-Music-and-Mental-health
-Analysys and modelling survey's results about music habits and mental health
+Analysis and modelling survey's results about music habits and mental health.

+Libraries used in the analysys:
+- pandas
+- sklearn
+- matplotlib
+- numpy